-- 1. High Voltage: The high voltage value can be both written (or set) and read by the voltage command. - 2.
-Maximum High Voltage: The maximum allowed high voltage value can be both written and read by the maxvoltage command.
+- 1. High Voltage: The high voltage value can be both written (or set) and read by the Voltage command. - 2.
+Maximum High Voltage: The maximum allowed high voltage value can be both written and read by the MaxVoltage command.
 Of course, the maximum high voltage setting cannot be greater than the maximum voltage of the high voltage supply in the device, which is either 2000V or 2500V. - 3.
-Gain: The gain value of the variable gain amplifier in the analog section of the device can be both written and read by the gain command. - 4.
-Lower Discriminator: The value of the lower discriminator can be both written and read by the lowerdisc command.
+Gain: The gain value of the variable gain amplifier in the analog section of the device can be both written and read by the Gain command. - 4.
+Lower Discriminator: The value of the lower discriminator can be both written and read by the Lowerdisc command.
 The lower discriminator value is given in terms of bin number within the pulse height spectrum.
-The minimum lower discriminator value is bin 4, and the maximum value is equal to the value of the upper discriminator minus one. - 5.
-Upper Discriminator: The value of the upper discriminator can be both written and read by the upperdisc command.
+The minimum lower discriminator value is bin is 1/32 of the Number Of Bins (i.e., Bin 4 when the device is configured with the Nbins parameter equal to 128), and the maximum value is equal to the value of the upper discriminator minus one. - 5.
+Upper Discriminator: The value of the upper discriminator can be both written and read by the Upperdisc command.
 The upper discriminator value is given in terms of bin number within the pulse height spectrum.
-The minimum upper discriminator value is equal to the lower discriminator value plus one, and the maximum value is equal to the maximum bin number in the pulse height spectrum histogram. - 6.
-Number of Bins in Histogram: The number of bins in the pulse height spectrum histogram may be both written and read by the nBins command.
+The minimum upper discriminator value is equal to the lower discriminator value plus one, and the maximum value is equal to the maximum bin number in the pulse height spectrum histogram -1. i.e., for Nbins = 128. - 6.
+Number of Bins in Histogram: The number of bins in the pulse height spectrum histogram may be both written and read by the NBins command.
 The histogram can have the following number of bins: 64, 128, 256, 512, 1024. - 7.
-Deadtime: The NPM is constantly scanning its input voltage level and comparing this to the Lower Discriminator value.
-When a voltage above the Lower Discriminator value is measured, the NPM captures the waveform, measures its signal strength or pulse height, and, if it is a valid neutron count, then it increments the digital counter value.
+Deadtime: The NPM is constantly scanning its input for pulses and comparing the voltage of the pulse profile to the Lower Discriminator value.
+When a pulse contains a voltage level higher than that corresponding to the Lower Discriminator value, the NPM captures the waveform, measures its signal strength or pulse height, and, if it is a valid neutron count, then it increments the digital counter value.
 While all of this is happening, the NPM is not ready to receive another neutron signal pulse, and subsequent neutron counts are 'locked out' and cannot be counted during this time.
 This lockout time is referred to as the Deadtime of the device.
-The minimum Deadtime of the NPM varies across models.
-The user can configure the Deadtime to be any value from the minimum Deadtime to
+The minimum